shivamsn97/pymessages/README.md

 # PYMESSAGES - Google Messages Client for Python

 ### What is this?
-- this is a [Google Messages](https://messages.android.com) Client library to send message with a backend .eg. with flask to send otp messages.
+- This is a [Google Messages](https://messages.android.com) Client library to send message with a backend .eg. with flask to send otp messages.
 This module uses your own number to work as a sms gateway api and you can send message to other person with your own number.
 Ported from [messages-web by Swapnil Soni](https://github.com/SwapnilSoni1999/messages-web).

 ### How to use